ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 caption: Saving Time with Automatic Reloading
 section: Servers
 permalink: /servers/autoreload.html
+keywords: autoreload watchpaths
 ---

 During development, it is important to have a fast feedback loop cycle.
 Often, restarting the server can take some time, so Ktor provides a basic auto-reload facility that reloads your Application classes.

+Autoreload [*doesn't* work in Java 9](https://github.com/ktorio/ktor/issues/359).
+If you want to use it, please stick to JDK 8 for now.
+{: .note }
+{: #java9 }

 There is a performance penalty when using auto-reloading.
 So keep in mind that you should not use it in production or when doing benchmarks.